Jackfrost-cloud/Inventory-Master/README.md

 - ⏳ Advanced configuration options

 ### The mod is not finish
-I doesn't want to finish it so if someone want to finisht it's for you.
+I doesn't want to finish it so if someone want to finish it it's for you.